The NP Practice Environment in Louisiana

 “Unfortunately, we have a lot of health concerns in Louisiana,” Dr. Fowler says.
 “The primary issues we could help address as NPs are the health disparities among different populations of patients.
 We could also help increase healthcare access.
 Over 95 percent of the state is medically underserved, and 100 percent of the state is underserved when it comes to psychiatric and mental health.
 There is a lot of workforce capacity that we as NPs could contribute to.”

 Over 50 years of research has shown that NPs can and do improve patient outcomes through providing high-quality care across a wide range of healthcare services.
-They are instrumental in providing primary care: 69 percent of NPs in Louisiana practice primary care, contrasted with less than 12 percent of physicians.
+They are instrumental in providing primary care: 72 percent of NPs in Louisiana practice primary care, contrasted with less than 12 percent of physicians.

-But NPs can also specialize in areas such as family care, acute care, neonatal care, psychiatric care, and women’s and gender health.
+But NPs can also specialize in areas such as family care, acute care, neonatal care, pediatric care, psychiatric care, and women’s and gender health.
 And the role of the NP extends beyond diagnosis and treatment to counseling and education, which are particularly important when managing chronic conditions.

 “We have this large body of healthcare professionals in advanced practice nurses that can meet the needs of several populations, across any setting,” Dr. Fowler says.

-NPs are not only highly educated and expertly trained but they’re also members of the most trusted profession in America for 19 years running.
+NPs are not only highly educated and expertly trained but they’re also members of the most trusted profession in America for 23 years running.
 Unfortunately, Louisiana’s practice laws don’t seem to trust NPs as much as patients do and outdated restrictions prevent the state’s NPs from practicing to the full extent of their education and training.

 The Burdens of Reduced Practice